 - Let the chaffle cool for a minute or three before eating but don’t stack them up or the humidity will sog them.

 Chaffles make excellent chaffle sandwiches.
-Use all your favorite sandwich ingredients to make an awesome chaffwich like this French Dip.
+Use all your favorite sandwich ingredients to make an awesome chaffwich like this French Dip, Cubano Chaffwich, or just spread them with keto mayo and top with your favorite sliced meats.

 Or, use them in place of bread in an Egg-in-a-Hole, eat them like you would a waffle with butter and sugar-free syrup, or just nibble on them as a snack.